race2infinity/Reddit-Bot/README.md

 # Wordbook Bot - A Dictionary Bot for Reddit
-This repo teaches you how to make a Reddit Bot using the [PRAW](https://praw.readthedocs.io/en/latest/) (The Python Reddit API Wrapper) Python package. <br>
+This repo teaches you how to:

++ Make a Reddit Bot using the [PRAW](https://praw.readthedocs.io/en/latest/) (The Python Reddit API Wrapper) Python package.
++ Deploy your Reddit Bot on [Heroku](https://www.heroku.com/) - A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

-In this repo, I have made a dictionary bot which gives the meaning of particular word/phrase in the English language.
+In this repo, I have made a Dictionary Bot which gives the meaning of particular word / phrase in the English / Slang language.

 # Index
 + [Why was Wordbook Bot made?](#why_was_wordbook_bot_made)